milanvdmaaten/portfolio/content/blog/nlziet2/index.md

       ## **A guide for different use cases**

-      User research has shown that there are users who use the TV guide to see what is currently live.
-Others mainly use a guide to see whether there is anything interesting to watch in the evening.
-Finally, people mentioned that a guide offers an overview of all current programmes that are broadcasted on TV and therefore can have an inspiring effect.
+      User research showed that some people use a TV guide to see what is currently live.
+Others use a guide to see whether there is anything interesting to watch in the evening.
+Lastly, people mentioned that a guide offers an overview of all current programmes that are broadcasted on TV and therefore can have an inspiring effect.

       In order to answer these three different needs we created different tabs within the tv guide; *now and later*, *primetime*, and *everything.* Each tab shows the programmes in a view designed for that specific timeframe.